tanthanh85/network-automation-course/modules/10_router_central_management/lab10.md

 *   An active internet connection.
 *   **Access to a Cisco IOS XE router with SSH and RESTCONF enabled (e.g., Cisco DevNet Sandboxes).** You will need its IP, username, and password.

-Let's build a web console!
+Let's build a web console now!

 ---

-## Lab Setup: Project Structure
+## Lab Setup - Build Project Structure

 For this module, we will create a dedicated project structure for our Flask application.